Job title Speed coach

 All kinds of people.
 One of my clients has just completed her first half marathon, and she’ll tell me that whenever she gets to 3k/4k her back starts to hurt, so we work on her technique with drills, and she got stronger.
 We did some technique work and got her conditioned for it.
 For her, I never took her on a run.
 I never pushed running to her, everything was gym-based.
 Then she did her half marathon and her time for that was better than her previous 10K, even though she ran twice the distance.
 Most people think that the day after your half marathon you’re going to be a mess and struggling, but the next day she was like: ‘Right, what are we doing in the gym?’ and was ready to go.
 From there she passed on that info and let so many people that had followed her journey and were close to her wanted to do similar work with me.
 As a celeb trainer, I train people like Skepta, Rizzle Kicks, Ellie Goulding – these are linked with a group of about 15 trainers and we share them out between us.

-So you’ve got a sprinting background.
-When you were sprinting did you always know that you wanted to go into the coaching side of things?
+When you were a sprinter, did you always know that you wanted to go into the coaching side of things?

 The fitness/coaching training world is fairly saturated so how do you stand out from the rest?